savithrikb/dl-photo-restoration/README.md

 ## Define the discriminator architecture
 A CycleGAN is made of two discriminator and two generator networks.
 The discriminators are a neural network for determining whether the image is real or fake.
 We used similiar architecture of the paper Unsupervised Image Super-Resolution using Cycle-in-Cycle Generative Adversarial Networks for both discriminator and generator.
 This network sees a 512x512x3 image, and passes it through 5 convolutional layers that downsample the image by a factor of 2.
 The first four convolutional layers have a BatchNorm and ReLu activation function with negative slope 0.2 applied to their output, and the last acts as a classification layer that outputs one value.

+## Define the generator architecture
+The generator network has three parts, an encoder, a transformer, and a decoder.
+The input image is fed directly into the encoder, which shrinks the representation size while increasing the number of channels.
+The encoder is composed of three convolutional layers.
+The transformer is a series of six residul blocks, also called ResNet blocks.
+Finally, the decoder is composed of three transpose convolutional layers (sometimes called de-conv layers) which upsample the output of the ResNet blocks and create a new image.
+We use the architecture according to the same paper mentioned above.